-This table shall not be interpreted to have changed the allocation keys shown in Recommendation 14-04.
+This table shall not be interpreted to have changed the allocation keys shown in Recommendation by ICCAT amending the Recommendation 13-07 by ICCAT to establish a multi-annual recovery plan for bluefin tuna in the eastern Atlantic and Mediterranean (Rec.
+14-04).
 The new keys shall be established in the future for consideration by the Commission.